Loading...

 Glossary term: Pisces

 Description: Pisces is a constellation in the Zodiac, i.e. the stars that make up this constellation are in the part of the sky that intersects with the ecliptic – with the plane defined by the Earth's orbit around the Sun.
 Hence, from our point of view here on Earth, we can regularly find the Sun, and also the other planets in the Solar System, in this constellation.
-In the case of the Sun this is from around mid-March to mid-April, which includes the time of the spring equinox.
+In the case of the Sun this is from around mid-March to mid-April, which includes the time of the March equinox.
 (Of course if the Sun is there, we cannot see the constellation's stars.)
 Pisces is one of the 88 modern constellations defined by the International Astronomical Union, but it goes back much further – it was already one of the 48 constellations named by the 2nd century astronomer Claudius Ptolemy.

 Related Terms: